apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ### 15.1 Using the transform service to upgrade transforms {#transform-service-usage-upgrade}

 Transform service can be used to upgrade (or downgrade) the Beam SDK versions of supported individual transforms used by Beam pipelines without changing the Beam version of the pipelines.
 This feature is currently only available for Beam Java SDK 2.53.0 and later.
-Currently following transforms are available for upgrading.
+Currently, the following transforms are available for upgrading:

 * BigQuery read transform (URN: _beam:transform:org.apache.beam:bigquery_read:v1_)
 * BigQuery write transform (URN: _beam:transform:org.apache.beam:bigquery_write:v1_)
 * Kafka read transform (URN: _beam:transform:org.apache.beam:kafka_read_with_metadata:v2_)
 * Kafka write transform (URN: _beam:transform:org.apache.beam:kafka_write:v2_)

-To use this feature, you can simply execute a Java pipeline with additional pipeline options that specifies the URNs of the transforms you would like to upgrade and the Beam version you would like to upgrade the transforms to.
-Alll transforms in the pipeline with matching URNs will be upgraded.
+To use this feature, you can simply execute a Java pipeline with additional pipeline options that specify the URNs of the transforms you would like to upgrade and the Beam version you would like to upgrade the transforms to.
+All transforms in the pipeline with matching URNs will be upgraded.

-For example, to upgrade the BigQuery read transform for a piepline run using Beam `2.53.0` to a future Beam version `2.xy.z`, you can specify following additional pipelines options.
+For example, to upgrade the BigQuery read transform for a pipeline run using Beam `2.53.0` to a future Beam version `2.xy.z`, you can specify the following additional pipelines options.

 {{< highlight java >}}
 --transformsToOverride=beam:transform:org.apache.beam:bigquery_read:v1 --transformServiceBeamVersion=2.xy.z